-4.2 The planning intent for Residential Sector Fifty-Five is to provide for a range of traditional and small lot dwellings as well as medium density housing types including zero lot lined detached houses on small lots.
-Residents will be situated close to the district and local playing fields north-east of the sector and a future Local Community Facilities node to the east.
-Local parks will be centrally located for most of the residents.
-In addition, a village park will be centrally located to serve the sector.
+4.2 The planning intent for Residential Sector Sixty-Four is to provide for a range of traditional and small lot dwellings as well as medium density housing types including zero lot lined detached houses on small lots.
+Residents will be situated close to the district and local playing fields south-east of the sector and Tributary A west of the sector.
+Linear Park will buffer the Tributary A environmental corridor and provide recreational pedestrian/cyclist pathways.
+A Village Park will be centrally located for most of the residents.
 The extent of open space to be provided in and adjoining this sector would be expected to satisfy the main recreational and leisure needs of residents.

-5.0 Development and Landscape Concept
+5.0 Development, Landscape and Environmental Concepts

-5.1 Development Concept
+5.1 Development Concepts

-Residential Sector Fifty-Five is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
-It will comprise medium density housing including detached housing on small lots and a range of traditional and small lot dwelling types as provided for in the DCP (refer Figures 7a and 7b).
+Residential Sector Sixty-Four is proposed to be developed as a high quality, mixed residential community forming an integral part of the North Lakes development.
+It will comprise medium and low density housing including detached housing on small lots and a range of traditional and small lot dwelling types as provided for in the DCP (refer Figures 7a and 7b).